-Based on this information, you can prioritize which leads to engage next in line.
+Based on this information, you can prioritize which leads to communicate with next.

-A lead that is labeled as “Preferred” has looked at a property four or more times in a single search.
+A lead labeled “Preferred” has looked at a property four or more times in a single search.

 If a lead is labeled as “Browsing,” it means that she or he has viewed at least 25 homes in a single day.